Woonoord Atatürk: Early years

+Following the conclusion of World War II, the Dutch economy recovered quickly, leading to an unforeseen growth in employment.
+Many industrial companies were unable to find workers capable and willing to perform heavy duty tasks, and started to bring in workers from Italy.
+As the shortage did not end by the 1960s, coupled with the post-war emigration of Dutch people, the search for workers was expanded to other countries around the Mediterranean.
 On 9 August 1964, the Dutch and Turkish governments signed an agreement to bring over Turkish workers to the Netherlands to solve staff shortages across the country.
 The workers would mostly be housed in residential complexes.
-The Municipality of Amsterdam made land in Amsterdam-Noord available, as well as 2 million Dutch guilder, to be used for the project.
-The complex was constructed on Klaprozenweg, Amsterdam-Noord, in 1965 and named after Mustafa Kemal Atatürk, the first president of Turkey.
-The term "yurt" was used for the translation into Turkish, though for its residents the complex was mostly a camp.
+The Municipality of Amsterdam made land in Amsterdam-Noord available, as well as 2 million Dutch guilders, to be used for the project.

+The new complex was constructed on Klaprozenweg, Amsterdam-Noord, in 1965 and named after Mustafa Kemal Atatürk, the first president of Turkey.
+The term "yurt" was used for the translation into Turkish, though the residents called it a camp.
 Among Dutch locals, it was known as the Turkendorp (Turkish Village).
 The site consisted of 34 white wooden barracks, with each having a living room and two sleeping rooms for four people.
 There was a shared cafeteria, a garage, a library, an infirmary and a small mosque.
 It was run by the Municipality of Amsterdam.
 Several other complexes for workers existed across the country; Atatürk was the largest in Amsterdam.
 The first 27 workers to live there were welcomed in a ceremony.
 These were employees for two different construction companies based in Amsterdam and Zaandam.
 Upon arrival, the workers were allowed to choose their roommates on their own.
-The management hoped that this would increase privacy, but in practice this rarely worked out.
+The management hoped that this would increase privacy, but in practice this rarely worked out as it allowed for conflicting shifts and habits among roommates.
 The governments of both countries expected the migrant workers to return at some point, so there was no effort made to familiarize them with Dutch society and the residents rarely left the complex.
+Despite the lack of governmental support, some residents in the complex tried to learn the Dutch language and practiced biking.
 An Amsterdam savings bank visited the area every two weeks to talk with the migrants, which was done with translators.